 On behalf of your church community at [your church’s name], I would like to thank you for your support.
 Your contribution will help [reiterate details of the project].

-You can give online at [insert link to your church’s online donation page] or [include other ways to give].
+You can give online at [insert link to your donation page] or [include a QR code to your capital campaign].

 [Name of a leader in your church]